Profinite properties of Coxeter groups

 In case (b) $W_\Gamma$ has a proper parabolic subgroup $W_\Omega$ which is virtually an infinite surface group.
-Now, $W_\Omega$ is a virtual retract by \Cref{lem.parabolic retracts}.
+Moreover $W_\Gamma$ is hyperbolic and hence affine-free.
+It follows that, $W_\Omega$ is a virtual retract by \Cref{lem:affine-free_parabs}.
 Restricting this retract to a torsion-free subgroup of $W_\Gamma$, gives a virtual retract onto a hyperbolic surface subgroup of $W_\Gamma$ as required. \end{proof}

 \begin{corollary} Let $W_\Gamma$ and $W_\Lambda$ be Coxeter groups with $\widehat {W_\Gamma}\cong \widehat{W_\Lambda}$.
 Then, $W_\Gamma$ is a virtually free group if and only if $W_\Lambda$ is a virtually free group. \end{corollary}